visgl/luma.gl/docs/api-reference/webgl/context-state.md

 | `GL.POLYGON_OFFSET_FACTOR` | GLfloat       |      `0` | . |
 | `GL.POLYGON_OFFSET_UNITS`  | GLfloat       |      `0` | . |

-Remarks:
-* Polygon offsets are loosely specified and results can thus be driver dependent.
+* Note: The semantics of polygon offsets are loosely specified by the WebGL standard and results can thus be driver dependent.

 ### Rasterization (WebGL2)